iterorganization/imas-python/docs/source/metadata.rst

 ndim
     The number of dimensions of the IDS element.
-A structure node always has 0 dimensions, an array of structure node always 1 dimension.
+A structure node always has 0 dimensions.
+An array of structure node has 1 dimension.
 For data nodes the dimensionality can be between 0 and 6.

 documentation